nouriach/compile-gds-runtime-dotnet/README.md

 	])
 });
 ```
+You can now build the front end and copy over the assets using `npx gulp build-fe`.
 ___
 ### Add the gulp tasks to the `package.json` file to run at compile time
 - Locate your `package.json` file and add the following script